wesseln1/b4Chapter10Prac1-5/README.md

 ***

-### Practice: Close a location
+### Practice: Adding Employees, Owners, and Locations

-Refactor the ```<LocationDetail>``` component to allow closing(deleting).
-You will need to incorporate a loadingStatus.
-Once a location has been closed, automatically redirect the user back to the location list.
+1. Create forms for employees, owners, and locations.
+2. Update EmployeeManager, OwnerManager, and LocationManager with methods to POST new objects to the API.